-As shown in the American Bar Association's Private Target Mergers and Acquisitions Deal Point Studies:
+As shown in the American Bar Association's Private Target Mergers and Acquisitions Deal Points Studies:

-- Over the time period covered by the eight studies (2005-2019), the level of indemnity baskets as a percentage of transaction value, whether as mean or median, has remained fairly consistent. - The 2017 and 2019 ABA studies each show that indemnity caps were lower in reported deals where representations and warranties insurance (RWI) was referenced in the deal documents, as compared with transactions without any such reference.
-However, when reviewed in relationship to indemnity baskets, any linkage of indemnity baskets to RWI references is tenuous at best and more than likely absent.
+- Over the time period covered by the ten studies (2005-2023), the level of indemnity baskets as a percentage of transaction value, whether as mean or median, has remained fairly consistent. - In terms of the specific types of baskets, deductibles have become increasingly common, now seen in 2/3 to 3/4 of transactions reviewed in past few studies. - The last four ABA studies show that indemnity caps were lower in reported deals where RWI was referenced in the deal documents, as compared with transactions without any such reference. - There seems to be a similar linkage of indemnity baskets to RWI (i.e., baskets tend to be lower when RWI is present), though perhaps more tenuous than the connection between RWI and indemnity caps.